 About Single Sign-On (SSO)

-Do Some Good offers the ability for a business to set up user verification/authentication and synchronization using Single Sign-On (SSO) using Microsoft Azure Active Directory.
+Do Some Good offers the ability for a business to set up user verification/authentication and synchronization using Single Sign-On (SSO) with Microsoft Azure Active Directory.
+This allows participating businesses to enforce password policies, streamline employee onboarding and synchronize the addition and more importantly the removal of employees from your Do Some Good business profile.
+We provide support and step by step instructions to make the setup as easy as possible.

-If your business has the SSO feature enabled as part of your membership, you can configure your settings by heading to the "Profile & Addresses" page in your left-hand navigation and click on the "Settings" tab.
+Once your business has added the SSO feature to your Do Some Good membership, you can configure your settings by heading to the "Profile & Addresses" page in your left-hand navigation and click on the "Settings" tab.

 Do Some Good supports two forms of employee user provisioning on the platform.
 You can choose whichever version will work best for your business.
 In either case, the employee user will need to be properly configured in your Azure AD to have access to Do Some Good.